marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 ## Create Input Inventory

-The following script generates a inventory of all camera trap images and performs some basic checks.
+The following script generates an inventory of all camera trap images and performs some basic checks.
 The code is parallelized to speed up the checks -- use the following options to make the most of the parallelization:

 ```
 ssh lab